openvinotoolkit/openvino/docs/install_guides/uninstalling-openvino.md

 ## Uninstall Using the Original Installation Package

-If you have installed OpenVINO Runtime from archive files, use the following commands to uninstall it:
+If you have installed OpenVINO Runtime from archive files, you can uninstall it by deleting the archive files and the extracted folders.

 @sphinxdirective
 .. tab:: Windows